Webhooks overview¶

 To rotate your integration's webhook signing secret:

-See API → endpoints → developer endpoints for the full request/response shape.
+See API → endpoints → developer and OAuth management endpoints for the full request/response shape.

 This: